07 4914 2425

 Why is the water in the Whitsundays so blue?

-The colour of the ocean in the Whitsundays has a lot to do with the absorption of light and colour.
+The blue colour of the ocean in the Whitsundays has a lot to do with the absorption of light and colour.
 In general, all water absorbs colours in the red part of the light spectrum.
 The water then acts like a filter, with the light of the sun leaving behind colours in the blue part of the light spectrum which are then visible to the human eye.
 Sea water can also take on green, red, or purple hues due to the different types of sediments and particles in the water.

 In the Whitsundays, the very fine sediment that is found in the region’s waters attracts the bright blue part of the light spectrum.
 When the sunlight in the Whitsundays region penetrates the water, a brilliant and mind-blowing shade of blue is transmitted, leaving jaws dropping all over the place.
 This wonderful shade of blue is part of the reason why the Whitsundays are so famous!